Edvinas1122/Journal-App/Readme.md

 Container use Cloudflare's tunnels - network forwarding, ngrok like.
 This way it will bind to a developer preview domain, supporting live reload, while editing the source code.
+When container is up it is hosted on [here](https://dev.edvinas.online).

 ## Requirements